Running A Sub-40 10k

 Thanks for your running training question.

-Well, I have had a look at your times and put them into the Race Conversion Calculator.
+I have first had a look at your times and put them into the Race Conversion Calculator.

 When I enter your results in one race and then put in a "predicted" time in another race I get the following results: